Updated on: October 21, 2024

 Qustodio has all the parental control features you’ll need to ensure your child is safe online (and offline), including:

-I also like how flexible Qustodio’s screen time management feature is — it not only lets you set limits on how much time your child is allowed to use their Android device, but it also allows you to set limits on specific apps.
-For instance, you can set a total time limit of 8 hours per day — and at the same time also set a time limit for an app like YouTube so your kids aren’t using all of their daily screen time watching videos.
+I also like how flexible Qustodio’s screen time management feature is — it lets you set limits on how much time your child is allowed to use their Android device and set limits on specific apps.
+For instance, you can set a total time limit of 8 hours per day, a 1-hour time limit for YouTube, and a 30-minute limit for Snapchat.

 I’m also a huge fan of Qustodio’s location tracking.
 In addition to viewing your child’s location in real-time, you can also see where they’ve been.
 Plus, you can define geofence areas up to 0.12 miles or 200 meters in size and get alerted any time your child enters or leaves that area.
 That said, it would be nice to see Qustodio increase the range of its geofencing (Norton Family lets you create geofencing areas up to 2 miles or 3,200 meters) and increase the frequency of location updates.